dglaude/CircuitPython_MLX90640_PyGamer_Plus/README.md

 1) The last column of pixel from the picture are duplicated to the edge.
 2) The three temperature (min, center, max) are not text but colour blob.

+Created a 'fake_mlx90640_pygamer+sd.py' that expose the bug on a PyGamer, without the need of a mlx90640.
+And this produce the picture2.bmp and screen2.bmp.